Disappearance of Amy Lynn Bradley: Possible sightings

 One month after Bradley's disappearance, her family traveled to Curaçao and were approached by a cab driver who claimed to have seen Bradley while the ship was docking on March 24.
 He said Bradley was running through the parking lot in search of a phone.
 He stated he remembered her green eyes which were described in the reward poster.
 The witness also claimed to have seen Bradley in other locations on the island.
 The cab driver's claims were never corroborated by authorities.

-In August 1998, two Canadian divers claimed to have seen a woman they believed to be Bradley on a popular Curaçao diving beach known as Playa Porto Marie.
-Witness David Carmichael claimed that a woman matching Bradley's description was in the presence of two "aggressive men", one reportedly fitting Douglas's description.
+In August 1998, two Canadian scuba divers claimed to have seen a woman they believed to be Bradley on a popular Curaçao diving beach known as Playa Porto Marie.
+Witness David Carmichael claimed that a woman matching Bradley's description was in the presence of two "aggressive men", one reportedly fitting Douglas' description.
 The witness yelled out to a friend, asking if he had a piece of his dive gear.
 The woman believed to be Bradley, upon hearing the man speak English, reportedly spun around and came back towards him.
 The witness then claimed that the man resembling Douglas came into his field of vision and motioned the woman away to the beach's bar.
 Carmichael claims the woman would occasionally look at him and then look down, appearing to try to subtly communicate with him.
 The witnesses were 2 ft away from the woman and accurately described Bradley's eyes and tattoos.
 Carmichael recognized Bradley after seeing her photo on America's Most Wanted and stated: "I am haunted by that encounter with Amy.
 I know it was her."
 He later phoned Bradley's father and flew to Virginia to meet the Bradley family.
 The FBI investigated the reported sighting but were unable to corroborate the claims.

-U.S. Navy Petty Officer William Hefner claimed to have encountered a woman claiming to be Amy Bradley at a brothel in Curaçao in January 1999.
+U.S. Navy Petty Officer, William Hefner, claimed to have encountered a woman claiming to be Amy Bradley at a brothel in Curaçao in January 1999.
 Hefner described being seated in the bar area when a Caucasian woman approached him, identifying herself as Amy Bradley and pleading for assistance.
 According to Hefner, she told him she was being held against her will.
 Hefner said the woman explained her situation, telling him that she had been on a cruise, had disembarked to seek drugs, and was now trapped in the establishment.
 After retiring from the Navy, Hefner reached out to Bradley's family in May 2002, explaining that he initially refrained from reporting the incident due to concerns for his military career related to his presence in a brothel.
 He expressed conviction that the woman he encountered was indeed Amy Bradley.
-The FBI subsequently investigated these claims; however, they discovered that the brothel had burned down and no substantive evidence was found to support Hefner’s assertions.
+The FBI subsequently investigated these claims; however, they discovered that the brothel had burned down and no substantive evidence was found to support Hefner's assertions.